smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > `optional` **custom\_section\_id?**: `number`

-Hold the id of the custom section
+ID of the operator-defined custom section (widget menu grouping) the mini-game is assigned to

 ***